biserkacvetkovska/personal-website/lessons/fourth-lesson.md

 ![GitHub guidelines](./assets/github-guidelines.png)

 3. Next, you will need to solve a puzzle, so that GitHub knows that you are not a program.
-4. Sign in GitHub with your username and password!
+4. Sign in to GitHub with your username and password.

 ### 📝 Task - Install Git